bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 Functional Tests for Your Controllers
 -------------------------------------

-In Rails, testing the various actions of a controller is a form of writing functional tests.
+In Quails, testing the various actions of a controller is a form of writing functional tests.
 Remember your controllers handle the incoming web requests to your application and eventually respond with a rendered view.
 When writing functional tests, you are testing how your actions handle the requests and the expected result or response, in some cases an HTML view.

 ### What to include in your Functional Tests